Your brand is everything.

 13. Creative Workspace:

-Depending on the font you use, typography can set the tone for your brand.
-Are you playful or sophisticated?
-Bold or minimalistic?
-Choose two or three fonts and use them consistently throughout your website, social media graphics and other branding materials.
+Purchase your font licenses.
+Fonts come in all different personalities, so it’s important to select fonts that stay true to you.
+Explore endless fonts and choose your typography to set the tone for your brand.
+Select two or three fonts to purchase, and use them consistently throughout your website, social media graphics and other branding materials.

 17. Brand Personality: